Blackstone drives India private equity shift from home to office

 The duo is in talks to buy a special economic zone in Gurgaon - the booming satellite city outside the capital New Delhi - for about 24 billion rupees ($440 million), two sources with direct knowledge of the matter told Reuters earlier this month.
 That would be India’s biggest private equity real estate investment since 2008.

-Owned by Unitech Corporate Parks UCP.L and developed by Delhi-based Unitech Ltd (UNTE.NS), the special economic zone has 3.7 million square feet of leased offices and potential to develop another 1.8 million square feet, sources have said.
+Owned by Unitech Corporate Parks and developed by Delhi-based Unitech Ltd, the special economic zone has 3.7 million square feet of leased offices and potential to develop another 1.8 million square feet, sources have said.

 The deal would follow Blackstone’s recent agreement, according to a Reuters report, to buy a technology park in Bangalore, along with Embassy and a domestic property fund, for around $367 million.